Silicon Valley takes Facebook fizzle in stride

 The last monthly weighted average was $42.72, and Facebook's trading opened at $42.05 on Friday, Iyer said.
 "That difference of 1 percent showed how we're a very good indicator."

-Doll puts Facebook's stumble in perspective by pointing out that of the world's five most transformative technology companies - which he considers online retailer Amazon.com Inc (AMZN.O), hardware company Apple Inc (AAPL.O), Chinese search engine Baidu Inc (BIDU.O), Facebook, and search engine Google Inc (GOOG.O) - only Google has never closed below its offering price.
+Doll puts Facebook's stumble in perspective by pointing out that of the world's five most transformative technology companies - which he considers online retailer Amazon.com Inc, hardware company Apple Inc, Chinese search engine Baidu Inc, Facebook, and search engine Google Inc - only Google has never closed below its offering price.